Rip Hunter: Fictional character biography

-The original version of Rip is then depicted as attracting the attention of the Linear Men with his attempts to reach his original universe.
-Impressed by Hunter, the Linear Men recruit him into their ranks and the writers altered the appearance of Rip, using the stress of time travel as an explanation for those changes.
-Now, with white hair and bionic implants, he is seen in a number of series that involve time, or the manipulation of time as an element of the narrative—most notably during the Zero Hour mini-series and event.
+Rip is then depicted as attracting the attention of the Linear Men with his clumsy exploration of time.
+To protect Hunter and the integrity of history, the Linear Men recruit him into their ranks and the writers altered the appearance of Rip, using the stress of time travel as an explanation for those changes.
+Now, with white hair and bionic implants, he is seen in several series that involve time, or the manipulation of time as an element of the narrative—most notably during the Zero Hour: Crisis in Time! mini-series and event.

 In The Kingdom, Hunter turns on the other Linear Men, who believe that time follows a single course of events, and joins forces with Superman, Batman, and Wonder Woman.
 Rip also joins forces with young heroes from the future, to stop the time-traveling villain Gog in his efforts to destroy Kansas twenty years ahead of schedule.
 As a result of this battle, Hunter finally breaks down the barrier to Hypertime, revealing that the Linear Men are wrong about the non-existence of alternate timelines in the post-Crisis universe.
 Rip also reveals that the timeline of the Kingdom can exist, regardless of what happens in the present.

-Shortly thereafter, the Linear Men, including the original character of Hunter, are destroyed during the Imperiex onslaught.
+Shortly thereafter, the Linear Men, including the original character of Hunter, are destroyed during Imperiex's onslaught.
 Although their consciousnesses survive, and they eventually construct new bodies for themselves, they have been driven insane by the experience.
 The Quintessence, a group of cosmic beings who counsel one another, disband the Linear Men, and Hunter vanishes in a whirlwind.

-Running parallel to those stories, another version of Rip has adventures; as the inventor of time travel technology in the Post-Crisis universe.
-In this universe, Hunter aids heroes Booster Gold and Animal Man in their own time-traveling adventures, before taking on the vast Illuminati conspiracy during the eight issue series Time Masters.
-This more gritty and realistic (symbolized by jeans and a T-shirt rather than a costume) take on the character attempts to change the past to prevent the Illuminati, led by Vandal Savage, from coming into existence.
-During the series, a relative of the character known as Dan Hunter decides to stay in the past at the time of the Revolutionary War.
-This is used to create a link between Rip Hunter and the pre-existing western themed Dan Hunter, a character associated with Tomahawk.
-This series concludes with Hunter being stranded in the prehistoric past.

 In the Chronos series, starring Walker Gabriel, an alternate version of Gabriel, experimenting with time travel to avert World War III, mentions a horrible accident suffered by a Commander Hunter, who apparently scattered himself across time, with only "bits of flesh and bone" which kept resynchronizing in the lab.